About Us

 Emma Ingham

 Emma is an Accredited Mediator having achieved this status in 2023.
 This is a huge process putting together the portfolio of experience and skills.
+Emma is also a Child Inclusive Mediator.
 Emma has experience of mediating child arrangements, property and finance matters.
-She is also a non-practising solicitor, with over 8 years’ experience of all aspects of family law.
+She is also a non-practising solicitor, with over 8 years’ experience in all aspects of family law.
 She has a particular specialism in children and parenting matters, having a Masters Degree in Child Law.
 Emma is a member of the Family Mediation Council and the College of Mediators.

 Emma decided to train as a Mediator after taking a career break to raise her two daughters.
 When thinking about returning to work, she realised that she missed helping and supporting her clients but she did not miss the court process!
 Emma is known for her empathetic and caring approach to mediation.
 She takes great pride in applying her legal knowledge and communication skills to support her clients with moving on from the issues that are causing them difficulty.